humbertodias/ps3dev-sdl2/README.md

 # psd3dev-sdl2

-A Docker Image for PS3 Development with sdl2
+A Docker Image for PS3 Development with sdl2 compiled for powerpc64-ps3-elf.

 Contains: